51seven/shifting.js/README.md

 Default: `0%`

-The delay of the animation in percent. `100%` is equals to the window height. `50%` will start the animation when you have scrolled half the window height – when without the `delay` the animation will be at `50%`.
+The delay of the animation in percent. `100%` is equals to the window height. `50%` will start the animation when you have scrolled half the window height – when without the `delay` the animation will be at `50%`, with the `delay` it will be at `0%`.

 #### easing
 Type: `String`